How to Take Real Estate Photos: Sell Faster and for More Money

 Stage your home for its close-up

 Now that you’ve cleaned and decluttered the house, you’ll either need to stage it yourself or bring in a professional staging company.
-Unstaged homes do not photograph well, and according to HomeLight’s Summer 2023 Top Agent Insights Report, well-staged homes sell for 18% more on average.
+According to HomeLight’s End of Year 2024 Top Agent Insights Report, for 38% of agents, staging is one of the additional steps sellers should take to help sell their homes, and unstaged homes, unfortunately, do not photograph well.

 »Learn more: Check out our tips for home staging for more guidance.